 - Dice or slice the onion and add to a skillet with a drizzle of olive oil over medium heat.
 Sauté for 5 minutes until softened.

-- Add mushrooms and cook for an additional 3-4 minutes.
+- Add mushrooms and artichoke hearts.
+Cook for an additional 3-4 minutes.

 - Mix the green beans, onion, mushrooms, cream of mushroom soup, milk, ranch mix, salt, and pepper in a bowl.